xunguan/xunguan.github.io/_pages/about.md

 * 01/02/2024

-Our paper "Enhanced Performance for SSB-OFDM Transmission with a Low-Chirp Silicon MRM" has been accepted to IEEE/Optica Journal of Lightwave Technology.
+Our paper "[Enhanced Performance for SSB-OFDM Transmission with a Low-Chirp Silicon MRM]"(../files/ZiboJLT24.pdf) has been accepted to IEEE/Optica Journal of Lightwave Technology.
 Congratulations to Zibo and all co-authors!

 * 08/12/2023